Contact Us Today (424) 372-3112

 A good sense of humor is also a must, especially for those days when you think your parents might have been right about you going to medical school.
 How the lawyer comes across in the media can often make or break the case and the client's career.

-Finally, the lawyer needs an extreme sensitivity to the public relations aspect of celebrity criminal cases and must devote as much thought and preparation to dealing with the media as she does in preparing a legal defense.
-The result will be a successful outcome in court as well as in the publics perception of the client.
+Finally, the lawyer needs to be extremely sensitive to the public relations aspect of celebrity criminal cases and must devote as much thought and preparation to dealing with the media as she does to preparing a legal defense.
+This will result in a successful outcome in court and in the public's perception of the client.

 For the sake of simplicity, throughout this article, the lawyers will always be referred to as women, and the clients will always be referred to as men